Amcor plc (AMCR) Stock: A Closer Look at the Analyst Ratings

 AMCR) stock’s latest price update

-Amcor plc (NYSE: AMCR)’s stock price has increased by 0.09 compared to its previous closing price of 11.14.
-However, the company has seen a 0.09% increase in its stock price over the last five trading sessions.
+Amcor plc (NYSE: AMCR)’s stock price has increased by 0.18 compared to its previous closing price of 11.21.
+However, the company has seen a -0.44% decrease in its stock price over the last five trading sessions.
 MarketWatch.com reported on 02/03/22 that WHO report points to tons of dangerous COVID-19 refuse — these waste-management stocks are poised to gain from it

 AMCR’s Market Performance

-Amcor plc (AMCR) has experienced a 0.09% rise in stock performance for the past week, with a -5.35% drop in the past month, and a -7.01% drop in the past quarter.
-The volatility ratio for the week is 1.78%, and the volatility levels for the past 30 days are at 1.92% for AMCR.
-The simple moving average for the last 20 days is -3.23% for AMCR stock, with a simple moving average of -7.49% for the last 200 days.
+AMCR’s stock has fallen by -0.44% in the past week, with a monthly drop of -6.96% and a quarterly drop of -9.07%.
+The volatility ratio for the week is 1.55% while the volatility levels for the last 30 days are 1.81% for Amcor plc The simple moving average for the last 20 days is -1.78% for AMCR stock, with a simple moving average of -6.71% for the last 200 days.

 Analysts’ Opinion of AMCR